drubinstein/pokerl/content/docs/chapter-1/breakdown/battling/index.md

 ## The Battle System

 The Pokémon battle system is pretty straight forward.
 Pokémon is an advanced game of rock-paper-scissors.
 Pokémon have moves that can be used to either inflict status effects against other Pokémon, damage other Pokémon or boost their own abilities or self-heal.
-The `STRENGTH` of each move is affected by the `STRENGTH`s and weaknesses of each Pokémon relative to the move and overall stats.
+The strength of each move is affected by the strengths and weaknesses of each Pokémon relative to the move and overall stats.
 Moves are given priority based on a Pokémon's `SPEED` stat or based on a move's priority.
 Damage is based on the Pokémon's `ATTACK`, `SPECIAL` and `DEFENSE` stats depending on the move.
 Additionally, moves can miss based on a move and Pokémon's `ACCURACY` stats.

 There are two types of battles in Pokémon.
 The first is *wild* battles where the agent will battle against a single Pokémon.
 Wild battles begin with a random encounter in grassy areas or dungeons.
 The second type is *trainer* battles.
 Trainer battles place the player against a team of one or more Pokémon.
 Trainers have access to the item and party switch actions like the player.